alopatindev/qdevicemonitor/README.md

 2. Make sure you've added a path to `platform-tools` directory (from Android SDK) to **Path** environment variable
 3. Try to restart the OS

-If you're still experiencing issues—try all troubleshooting steps from the beginning (probably you've configured everything right and reapplying one of the previous steps will work).
+If you're still experiencing issues—try all troubleshooting steps from the beginning (probably you've configured everything right and reapplying one of the previous steps will work)

 If it didn't help—try to Google it, specifying the device you use.
 I'm pretty sure you're running into some known issue ;)